Karwa Chauth Puja

 She called Yama, the Lord of death, and asked him to send that repulsing crocodile to hell.
 When Yama said no, she forebode to curse him.
 Yama was terrified that he would be condemned by such a loving and devoted wife, so he banished the crocodile to hell and endowed her husband with longevity.

-The Tale of Satyavan and Savitri:
+The Tale of Satyavan and Savitri

 According to legend, when Yama, the God of death, attempted to take Satyavan’s life, Savitri implored Yama to give him life.
 But Yama was headstrong and took her husband’s life.
 After Yama had taken her husband away, Savitri ceased eating and drinking and followed Yama.